50-The Future of Starbucks

 The company continued successfully through the 1910s, focusing its marketing on upscale consumers.
 However, during that period, dozens of new automobile companies started up, creating intense competition.
 New competition led to falling sales for Winton in the early 1920s.
 The Winton Motor Carriage Company stopped automobile production in 1924.

 Winton’s experience has something to say to Starbucks.
-Starbucks is the dominant leader in today’s coffee café segment.
+Starbucks is the dominant leader in today’s coffee café market.
 They have shown the world how to make a lot of money on a product that had heretofore been a commodity.
 For years the company grew its revenues and profits by opening new stores and by raising prices with impunity.
 Those days are now at an end.
 Its fancy coffees can cost $3 to $5 each, and now it has real competition.

 After dithering for a number of years, major fast-food companies, such as McDonald’s, Burger King and Dunkin’ Donuts, attacked the premium coffee market with a vengeance.
 (See the Symptom & Implication, “Competitors in formerly undeveloped markets have begun meeting one another” on StrategyStreet.com.)
 This attack was easy.
 Starbuck’s prices were so high that each new competitor had margin enough to provide an excellent drink at much lower prices than Starbucks.

-This competition is now serious business.
+This competition is now a serious challenge.
 The new competitors have pushed Starbucks into the Performance Leader category, at the high end of its own industry.
 The new competitors have become the Standard Leaders in the industry.
 (See the Symptom & Implication, “While still growing, some competitors are losing share” on StrategyStreet.com.)
 Even worse, the new Standard Leaders are comparable to, or better than, Starbucks in quality.
 Recently, Consumer Reports hired tasters to sample medium cups of black coffee from several competitors, including McDonald’s, Burger King, Dunkin’ Donuts and Starbucks.
 McDonald’s, not Starbucks, won that test.

 The Winton Motor Carriage Company, too, was pushed into the Performance Leader end of its industry as companies such as Ford, Oldsmobile and others produced good quality cars for far less money.
 It lost out on economies of scale.
 Winton could not command enough of a price premium against its larger competitors to make a good profit.